One UI: One UI 2

 One UI 2.0 is the second version of One UI and is powered by Android 10.
 It provides Galaxy users with a skinned Digital Wellbeing experience, a more refined UI in some default apps such as Device Care, a minor UI change to the clock position in quick settings, a native screen recorder, the new Android 10 gesture system, Dynamic Lock Screen (different wallpaper with every unlock), a Trash folder in Files, native Android Auto, sound themes and harder Location permission access.
 The incoming call screen got improvements, including the phone icons.
-One UI 2.0 was officially released for the Galaxy S10 and Note 10 series on 7 November 2019 with other devices received the update thereafter.
+The first phones that were released with this version were the Galaxy A51 and Galaxy A71.
+It also made its way to other devices such as the Galaxy S10 and Note 10 series on 7 November 2019 as a software update.

 One UI 2.1 brought support for 120 Hz refresh rate, Quick Share, Music Share, additional camera modes, and native support for Live Captions.
 It was first released with the Galaxy S20 series & the Galaxy Z Flip.
-It also arrived for older devices such as the Galaxy S9 and S10, Note 9 and Note 10, the Galaxy Fold, and select Galaxy A series devices as a software update on 24 February 2020.
+It was released for older devices such as the Galaxy S9 and S10, Note 9 and Note 10, the Galaxy Fold, select Galaxy A series devices, and other One UI 2.1-compatible devices as a software update on 24 February 2020.

-One UI 2.5 was initially released on 24 August 2020 with the launch of the Galaxy Note 20 series, with the update later being released to select supported devices.
-It doesn't bring radical changes to the UI, but there are plenty of new feature additions to the camera, DeX, gesture navigation, and other services.
+One UI 2.5 first released with the Galaxy Note 20 series and Galaxy Tab S7 series on 21 August 2020 and on the Galaxy Z Flip 5G on 7 August 2020, with the update later being released to select supported devices.
+It doesn't bring changes to the UI, but instead has new feature additions to the camera, DeX, gesture navigation, and other services.